mrcnski/signor.dev/_posts/2021-12-19-review-of-system-76-launch.md

 * Table of contents.
 {:toc}

-AS an owner of an Ergodox EZ and a Planck EZ, I am basically an expert on mechanical keyboards as well as ergonomics.
-As such, I bethought it jurisprudent of me to review the latest addition to my mechanical arsenal: the **System76 Launch**.

-{% include image.html name="system76-launch/launch.jpeg" alt="Keyboard" width="504" caption="My new mechanical acquisition." %}

 I was excited to buy this keyboard for two reasons.
 The first?
 The unique layout, with accessible thumb modifier keys and a split spacebar.

+{% include image.html name="system76-launch/launch.jpeg" alt="Keyboard" width="504" caption="My new mechanical acquisition." %}

 And the second?
 That would be the availability of Box Jade keyswitches as a stock option, the sound of which I fell in love with the first time I heard them.